By Steve Cichon

-The radio singing commercials did something that years of print ads just could do.
+The radio singing commercials did something that years of print ads just couldn’t do.
 People from all over Buffalo, especially more elusive wealthy customers, started shopping 998, where they were buying everything from canaries to thuringer sausage to mink coats at Sattler’s.

 In 1948, the Sattler’s store was completely rebuilt, complete with escalators and air conditioning.
 Sattler’s executives called called it “the store that jingles built.”

-Those iconic jingles were filled Buffalo’s airwaves in 1950, playing 102 times a week on WBEN, WGR, WKBW, WEBR and WBNY.
+Those iconic jingles filled Buffalo’s airwaves in 1950, playing 102 times a week on WBEN, WGR, WKBW, WEBR and WBNY.

 Sattler’s was at the forefront of over-the-top, cutting-edge marketing and self-promotion.